akshat-shethia/autolysis-project/media/README.md

 #### Conclusion

-In wrapping up our exploration, it’s clear that analyzing datasets like this one is not just about numbers; it’s about illuminating the stories behind those numbers.
+In wrapping up our exploration, itï¿½s clear that analyzing datasets like this one is not just about numbers; itï¿½s about illuminating the stories behind those numbers.
 Every review, every rating, and every title tells a part of the larger narrative of audience engagement.
 As we continue to harness the power of data, we unlock the potential for more informed, impactful decisions in the entertainment industry.
-The journey through data is an adventure of discovery—one that invites us to listen closely to the voices of audiences and to understand the stories they cherish.
+The journey through data is an adventure of discoveryï¿½one that invites us to listen closely to the voices of audiences and to understand the stories they cherish.